 Startup Nations is part of the Global Entrepreneurship Network (GEN).
 GEN co-hosts the Startup Nations Summit each year in late November as the official global conclusion to Global Entrepreneurship Week.

 As the annual gathering of GEN's policy network, discussions at SNS focus on exploring necessary regulatory changes and other innovative policy ideas to help accelerate new and young firm formation in their economies.

 SNS delegates are in charge of designing and implementing policy levers at home, which aim at unleashing entrepreneurship and innovation, as well as drafting and enforcing regulations that affect new and young businesses.
 Delegates are largely from public sector institutions, but also includes selected external policy advisors.
-The SNS program is designed to actively engage delegates in an open exchange of ideas and insightful research and data to guide smarter policymaking, via hands-on workshops, interactive discussions, and a signature Policy Hack.
+The SNS program is designed to actively engage delegates in an open exchange of ideas and insightful research and data to guide smarter policymaking, via hands-on workshops and interactive discussions, such as a signature Policy Hack.